iNaesu/portfolio/_projects/itzstudios.md

 idx: 1
 description: >
     Ivan is a budding photographer based in Brisbane.
-With his expanding business, Ivan needed a web solution to showcase his work.

-    I partnered with him to build a website that
+With his expanding business, Ivan needed a web solution to showcase his work as well as a means for clients to get in touch with him.
+With minimal text, a muted colour palette and full-screen image displays, the website is tailored to put Ivan's beautiful work in the spotlight.
 live_url: "http://itzstudios.com"
 # Each skill can have up to 6 examples
 skills: